Allan Quatermain and the Lost City of Gold: Abandoned sequels

-The Cannon Group originally planned a trilogy of films, the third film to be an adaptation of She and Allan but this was ultimately abandoned after the extreme negative reception of Allan Quatermain and the Lost City of Gold, coupled with the financial difficulties of the company at that time.
+The Cannon Group originally planned a trilogy of films, the third film to be an adaptation of She and Allan but this was ultimately abandoned after the poor reception of Allan Quatermain and the Lost City of Gold, coupled with the financial difficulties of the company at that time.

-In 2011, a new sequel was proposed by Menahem Golan called Allan Quatermain and the Jewel of the East.
-The script was written by Golan and Richard Albiston and was to be directed by Golan himself.
+In 2011, a new sequel was proposed by Menahem Golan, called Allan Quatermain and the Jewel of the East.
+The script was written by Golan and Richard Albiston and was to be directed by Golan.
 The plot concerned Quatermain attempting to rescue his daughter from Chinese treasure hunters in the Congo.
-According to the 2015 documentary Golan: A Farewell to Mr Cinema, Richard Chamberlain had agreed to return as the title character but Golan died before the film began shooting.
+According to the 2015 documentary Golan: A Farewell to Mr Cinema, Richard Chamberlain had agreed to return as the title character, but Golan died before the film began shooting.

-Home releases
+Home media

 MGM released the film on DVD on February 10, 2004.
 A Blu-ray edition followed in March 2015.